 Rod Stewart and his son Sean Stewart spent quality time grabbing a late dinner at Nobu Malibu on Tuesday night.

-singer, 77, put on a very trendy display in a navy bomber jacket featuring white horse prints, which he wore above a white striped T-shirt.
+The singer, 77, put on a very trendy display in a navy bomber jacket featuring white horse prints, which he wore above a white striped T-shirt.

-continued his very youthful ensemble with a pair of matching brogues and distressed jeans, while wrapping up in a navy scarf.
+He continued his very youthful ensemble with a pair of matching brogues and distressed jeans, while wrapping up in a navy scarf.

-towards onlookers, he revealed he was clutching a pair of grey glasses and, of course, wore his silver locks in his iconic shaggy hairdo.
+Waving towards onlookers, he revealed he was clutching a pair of grey glasses and, of course, wore his silver locks in his iconic shaggy hairdo.

-Meanwhile The Hills star, 41, whose mum is Rod's ex-wife Alana Stewart, looked suave in a navy-and-white plaid shirt above a grey sleeveless padded
+Meanwhile The Hills star, 41, whose mum is Rod's ex-wife Alana Stewart, looked suave in a navy-and-white plaid shirt above a grey sleeveless padded jacket.

 He continued his outfit with a pair of white trousers and grey trainers, while shooting a thumbs up towards fans.

 Rod and his team clad themselves in green and white following the huge occasion for Celtic fans